divio/divio-cloud-docs/reference/addons-key.rst

 ..  note:: Aldryn continues to be supported by Divio, but we do not recommend using Aldryn Django for new applications.

-Authentication to the Divio platform, and (by default) to user projects running on the platform, is handled by the Divio SSO (single-sign-on) system.
-This provides a convenient way to authenticate users for Divio projects (whether locally, or on the *Test* or *Live* servers) without needing to log in again, as long as they have logged into the Divio Control Panel.
+Authentication to the Divio platform, and (by default) to user applications running on the platform, is handled by the Divio SSO (single-sign-on) system.
+This provides a convenient way to authenticate users for Divio applications (whether locally, or on the *Test* or *Live* servers) without needing to log in again, as long as they have logged into the Divio Control Panel.

-This includes making it possible for users working on projects locally to log in locally with a single click, as they have already been authenticated.
+This includes making it possible for users working on applications locally to log in locally with a single click, as they have already been authenticated.

 Divio SSO is managed by the `open-source Aldryn SSO
 <https://github.com/aldryn/aldryn-sso>`_ addon.
 The system is optional, but is
-installed by default in all Divio Django projects.
+installed by default in all Divio Django applications.

 If the addon is uninstalled, then Django's standard authentication behaviour will apply.